Parliamentary.ai

 Groups Affected

-• The Prime Minister: Their role in Supreme Court appointments is altered; they are now bound to recommend the Committee's choice.
+• The Prime Minister: Their role in Supreme Court appointments is significantly altered, limiting their direct influence.

 Full Text